xwmx/bask/README.md

 }
 ```

-To generate a new Baskfile, use `bask new` with no arguments:
+To generate a new `Baskfile`, use `bask new` with no arguments:

 ```bash
 bask new
 ```

 When the `bask` program is run, it first looks in the
-current directory for a Baskfile and sources it if one is present.
+current directory for a `Baskfile` and sources it if one is present.
 If it
-doesn't file a Baskfile in the current directory, it traverses the
+doesn't file a `Baskfile` in the current directory, it traverses the
-parent directories, sourcing the first Baskfile it encounters.
+parent directories, sourcing the first `Baskfile` it encounters.

 ### Commands